 The camera includes a built-in mic and six-axis gyroscope, which along with data from the camera’s 360-degree field of view, enables digital image stabilization via Insta360’s FlowState algorithm.
 Sadly, the ONE doesn’t use a removable battery.
 Its battery instead charges through USB and lasts up to 70 minutes on one charge.
 As for still photos, the ONE can take 24 megapixel (MP) stills using its 1-Chip CMOS sensor and can either store files internally or onto a microSD card.

 Originally the ONE only worked only with iOS devices, but it now is also compatible with Android devices with an adapter.
-The adapter will raise the price by $30, meaning Android users will end up paying $330.
+The adapter will raise the price by about $30, meaning Android users will end up paying more.

 Best Semi-pro 360 Camera